thanpolas/toddmotto.github.io/_posts/2014-06-17-minimal-angular-module-syntax-approach-using-an-iife.md

 I'm not entirely sure what the implications are from Brian's advice, so far I've not experienced any drawbacks with the applications themselves or writing unit tests.

-Initially I opted for those approach as our workflow changed and we were using Grunt (now Gulp) file concats and minifications - of which we immediately split things into fresh files for everything to keep things modular and clean.
-The easiest way to grab the module we needed was using a variable, because chaining our module then method calls were a little unclean.
+Initially I opted for this approach as my workflow changed to use Grunt (aaand now Gulp) file concats and minifications - of which I immediately split things into individual files for everything to keep things modular and clean.
+The easiest way to grab the module namespace I needed was using a variable, because chaining our module between files proved difficult, not to mention jsHint being a pain about semi-colons (can't put them or you'll break the chain) amongst other things.

 ### Using chains